miko53/ring/README.md

 # ring

-This tool can be used to manage several GIT repository.
+This tool can be used to manage several repository (git or mercurial).
 Most of time, large projet uses multiple repository and need to group them to produce a more large software.

-This tool can help to manage whole GIT repository
+This tool can help to manage whole git/mercurial (or mixed) repository.

 ## How it work ? initialisation